CredentialEngine/pathways/Overview.md

 While a `PathwayComponent` may have more than one `ComponentCondition`, each `ComponentCondition` may be associated with only one `RuleSet`.
 Initially, we are using a simple, but widely applicable "count rule" ruleset (by Badgr/IMS) that defines the constraints on picking one or more or all `PathwayComponent` instances from an array of such component instances.
 Development of more complex `RuleSets` will occur as experience requires.

-The following JSON-LD example code snippet illustrates an instance of `CourseComponent` with a `ComponentCondition` that uses the "count rule" to pick one `PathwayComponent` from an array of two such components.
+The following JSON-LD example code snippet illustrates an instance of `CourseComponent` with a `ComponentCondition` that uses the "count rule" to pick one `PathwayComponent` from an array of two such candidate (target) components.
 Note that the `RuleSet` has been identified by an example URI--uniquely identifying it globally.

 ```